Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 on NFL, more

 Best Sleeper Fantasy picks for Week 11 NFL schedule

-Diggs has surpassed 55 yards receiving four times this season.
-In his last game against a divisional opponent, he caught 10 passes for 146 yards, including a long of 32.
-The model projects 70.8 receiving yards, giving this a 3.5 out of 5 rating.
-Combine picks for a parlay on Sleeper Fantasy for a potential payout of 3.75x:
+Jones has been playing hurt, but has rushed for 86 or more yards against the Chicago Bears in three of his last five games against them.
+He has reached over 100 yards in two of those games.
+The model projects Jones will rush for 52.4 yards, giving this a 3 out of 5 rating.
+Combine picks for a parlay on Sleeper Fantasy for a potential payout of 5.22x:

 Now that you've seen some of the best prop picks at Sleeper, you can also get NFL picks for every game from the proven model that has gone 45-28 on top-rated picks since the start of 2024.
 Check them out and then take advantage of the latest Sleeper Fantasy promo code -- CBSSPORTS.